OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 **Operator** means the Party or Parties responsible for adding, updating, deleting and controlling access to the Prebid Addressability Framework Data;

-**Prebid SSO Data** means all Pseudonymous Identifiers and associated Preferences
+**Prebid Addressability Framework Data** means all Pseudonymous Identifiers and associated Preferences

-**Prebid SSO Ecosystem** means each and every Party.
+**Prebid Addressability Framework Ecosystem** means each and every Party.

 **Pseudo-Identifier or Pseudonymous-Identifier** means a generated Identifiers for the User.

-**Receiver** means the Contracting Party receiving the Prebid SSO Data from the Sender.
+**Receiver** means the Contracting Party receiving the Prebid Addressability Framework Data from the Sender.

 **Root Party** means the Contracting Party initiating the originating Transmission in a particular chain of Transmissions.

-**Sender** means the Contracting Party sending the Prebid SSO Data to the Receiver.
+**Sender** means the Contracting Party sending the Prebid Addressability Framework Data to the Receiver.

-**Sign** means a cryptographic confirmation of generating, sending or receipt of Prebid SSO Data.
+**Sign** means a cryptographic confirmation of generating, sending or receipt of Prebid Addressability Framework Data.

-**Transaction**: the sending of Prebid SSO Data from the Root Party through the Prebid SSO ecosystem by consecutive Transmissions.
+**Transaction**: the sending of Prebid Addressability Framework Data from the Root Party through the Prebid Addressability Framework ecosystem by consecutive Transmissions.

 **Transaction ID** is the generated identifier for a dedicated placement.
 One Transaction ID per Audit Log.

-**Transmission** means the sending of Prebid SSO Data from the Sender to the Receiver.
+**Transmission** means the sending of Prebid Addressability Framework Data from the Sender to the Receiver.
 One Transaction can be composed of many Transmissions.

-**Transmission Request** means the communication of the Prebid SSO Data from a Sender to a Receiver.
+**Transmission Request** means the communication of the Prebid Addressability Framework Data from a Sender to a Receiver.

-**Transmission Response** means the communication of the Prebid SSO Data from a Receiver to a Sender.
+**Transmission Response** means the communication of the Prebid Addressability Framework Data from a Receiver to a Sender.

 **Transmission Result** means the final statement of a Transmission that is